History of education in the United States: Atlanta

 In most American cities, Progressives in the Efficiency Movement looked for ways to eliminate waste and corruption.
 They emphasized using experts in schools.
 For example, in the 1897 reform of the Atlanta schools, the school board was reduced in size, eliminating the power of ward bosses.
 The members of the school board were elected at-large, reducing the influence of various interest groups.
 The power of the superintendent was increased.
 Centralized purchasing allowed for economies of scale, although it also added opportunities for censorship and suppression of dissent.
 Standards of hiring and tenure in teachers were made uniform.
 Architects designed school buildings in which the classrooms, offices, workshops and other facilities related together.
 Curricular innovations were introduced.
-The reforms were designed to produce a school system for white students according to the best practices of the day.
+The reforms were designed to produce a school system for all students according to the best practices of the day.
 Middle-class professionals instituted these reforms; they were equally antagonistic to the traditional business elites and to working-class elements.